 The honey hut

-This is the Ranch's newest structure and home to two spectacular bedrooms and a beautiful porch with views towards the forest.
-The composting toilet and shower that accompanies this structure are still under construction and scheduled to be done in early 2016.
-The building has an independent photovoltaic installation that powers 4 LED lights.
-There are no outlets.
-The showers and toilets that currently service this structure are a short 2-minute walk from the house.
+This structure is home to two spectacular bedrooms and a beautiful porch with views towards the forest.
+It’s serviced by a composting toilet and tadelakt shower.
+The building has electricity and running water.
 The timber frame structure was designed and built by intern Sam Gibbs with the help of many, most notably Skip Dewhirst, who helped with much of the head scratching and roof details.
-It's our first hip roofed building.
+It's was our first hip roofed building.

 the hankey house

 The incredible apprentice house was designed and partially built by its namesake Rob Hankey, an English legend who spent many months at the Ranch in 2006.
 The Hankey is constructed with local materials such as clay, straw, sand, earth, bamboo and locally harvested wood and is home to five double beds with a maximum capacity of 10 people.
 The house has running water, electricity and a common room with a couch and chairs.
 It's one of two multi-story structures at the Ranch and definitely one of the most innovative and beautiful edifices on the property.
 The Hankey House is served by an awesome composting toilet and a gorgeous shower structure right next door.
 It is also just a stone's throw from our hen house, beautiful orchards, and trails leading into the beautiful forest and to nearby swimming holes.
 This structure is rented out to guests in the low season.